 Choosing the Proper Vacuum Level

 In order to create a vacuum within a vacuum furnace (Fig. 2), we need to remove the molecules of air and other gases that are present inside by means of a vacuum pump.
-The level of vacuum required (Table 1) is that demanded by the application being performed.
+The level of vacuum required (Table 1) is that which demanded by the application being performed.

 The more molecules that are removed from a vessel, the better the vacuum.
 The quality of a vacuum is described by the degree of reduction in gas density, that is, gas pressure.
 In the field of heat treatment, we typically conduct our processes in the low, medium, high (and in some rare cases ultra high) vacuum levels (Table 1).
 The majority of applications are processed in the high vacuum range.
-By contrast, at 200 miles above the earth the vacuum in space is 1 x 10-8 Torr.
+By contrast, at 200 miles above the earth, the vacuum in space is 1 x 10-8 Torr.
 At 400 miles it is 1 x 10-10 Torr and in deep (or outer) space is 1 x 10-16 Torr.

 [a] The SI unit of pressure is the Pascal (1 Pa = 1 N m-2)